Reorder Clips and Improve Pacing

 1. Open your project in the editor

-Navigate to your project.
-If you arrive at a results page after generation, click Take me to my video to enter the editor.
+Open your project.
+If a results page appears after generation, click Take me to my video.

-The editor loads with the timeline at the bottom of the screen.
-Each clip appears as a video thumbnail block on the timeline ruler.
+The timeline loads at the bottom of the screen, each clip a thumbnail block on the ruler.

 2. Review clip order and pacing

-Scrub the timeline by clicking along the timestamp ruler to preview each clip in sequence.
+Click along the timestamp ruler to preview each clip in turn.
 Watch for:

-• A weak opening — if your strongest clip is not first, the hook suffers.
+• A weak opening — your strongest clip belongs first.

-• Dead air or slow moments in the middle — clips that break momentum.
+• Dead air in the middle — clips that stall the momentum.

-• An abrupt ending — clips that cut off before the message lands.
+• An abrupt ending — a cut before the message lands.

 3. Drag a clip to a new position

-Click and hold a clip thumbnail in the timeline, then drag it left or right to the position you want.
-Release to drop it in place.
-The other clips shift to fill the gap.
+Click and hold a clip, drag it left or right, and release.
+The other clips close the gap.

 4. Check what footage is in each clip

-If you are not sure which source video a clip is drawn from, open the Videos panel in the left sidebar.
-The SOURCE VIDEOS section lists all uploaded footage with duration and resolution.
+Not sure where a clip came from?
+Open the Videos panel in the left sidebar; SOURCE VIDEOS lists every upload with duration and resolution.

-To replace a clip with different footage entirely, use Swap out a Clip (Beta) in the Videos panel.
-See Replace weak clips fast for that workflow.
+To swap in different footage entirely, use Swap out a Clip (Beta) in the same panel — see Replace weak clips fast.

 Bevyl Videos panel showing source videos and the Swap out a Clip option